pslu-mphil/Core-course-notes/book/reference/glossary.md

 Crust
     The outer, chemically distinct, layer of a planet forms from magmas ultimately derived from the planet's mantle

+Equilibrium temperature
+    The blackbody temperature of an object (planet) at equilibrium between incident and emitted electromagnetic radiation.

 Habitability
     The property of being able to host life.
 Typically thought of in the context of liquid water, given the needs of life on Earth, but in principle a concept that could be generalised.